-- 10.1 A candidate who has completed courses totalling at least 120 credits with a grade D or better in each component shall be eligible to receive a Certificate of Higher Education unless the candidate proceeds immediately to a degree programme.
-This does not preclude the use in subsequent completion of a degree programme of credit counted towards the award of a Certificate of Higher Education. - 10.2 The Certificate of Higher Education shall be awarded with Merit where the grade point average is at least 12, and with Distinction where the grade point average is at least 15.
+- 10.1 A candidate who has completed courses totalling at least 120 credits with grade D or better in each component shall be eligible to receive a Certificate of Higher Education unless the candidate proceeds immediately to a degree programme.
+This does not preclude the use in subsequent completion of a degree programme of credit counted towards the award of a Certificate of Higher Education. - 10.2 The Certificate of Higher Education shall be awarded with Merit where the grade point average is at least 12, and with Distinction where the grade point average is at least 15. - 10.3 Where the candidate has accumulated more than 120 credits, the credit counted in the calculation of the grade point average shall be reduced to 120 credits by discarding all or part of the credit for certain of the courses in such a way as to maximise the grade point average while meeting all other requirements of the regulations.